Lindsey Pelas Sizzles In Semi-Sheer Crop Top And Tiny Daisy Dukes To Repost Deleted Photos

-Lindsey Pelas put her flawless figure on show on Instagram this week as she reposted a set of sultry photos that got deleted.
+Lindsey Pelas put her flawless figure on show on Instagram this week as she reposted a set of sultry photos which had been deleted.
 The stunning snaps, which can be seen here, showed the Maxim and Playboy model in a crop top and barely there Daisy Dukes, while she called out the haters who reported her in the caption.

-In the first image, she was snapped from the waist up as she posed by open doors looking out over a garden with rows of tall green foliage and a swimming pool.
-She rocked a semi see-through metallic top with no bra and placed both hands on her back with her long, blond locks down in curls.
+In the first image, she was snapped from the waist up as she posed by open doors looking out over a garden of tall green foliage and a swimming pool.
+She rocked a semi see-through metallic top with no bra and placed both hands on her back, with her long, blond locks down in curls.

-The second featured the 29-year-old facing the camera as she pursed her full lips and gave just a peek at her very skimpy blue denim shorts.
+The second featured the 29-year-old facing the camera as she pursed her full lips and gave just a peek of her very skimpy blue denim shorts.

 Lindsey changed things up for the next image.
 She pulled a quirky pose with her tongue out and her left hand on her head with the other on her bottoms.
 She revealed just how skimpy her shorts were as the small piece of material over her hips flashed the top of her toned thigh.